 Mopani is also endowed with natural resources such as marula fruits which produce many products in the processing value chain.
 The name Mopani is loud enough to indicate our wealth in mopani worms, the most nutritious food which is good for health.
 The provincial economic development study of 2000, identified tourism, agriculture, mining and trade and manufacturing as sectors with a potential for growth in the Mopani district.
 Agriculture is one sector that yields much products, excelling in tomatoes that are exported throughout the world.
 Other sectors in Mopani are the red and white meat production.
 Mopani also boasts of the pool of cheap labour to work in labour intensive programmes such as agriculture and EPWP.
 The challenge may be skilling them for better production.
 For 2017/18 jobs created where reported to be 508 which was below the target of 4 457.
-For 2018/19 the set target for jobs was 5 570 and MDM achieves 1513 jobs in the following categories: borehole aperators = 270; environmentalist=64; data capurers, infrastructure=950 and social sector=227.
+For 2018/19 the set target for jobs is 5 570.
 Mopani has however put structures in place to ensure that the EPWP programme is taken seriously as championed by a Councillor.